Introduction to PostgreSQL drop foreign key

 Explanation:

 - In the above example, we use drop table statements to drop foreign key constraints in which that sample is the specified table name from the database that we need to drop.
-In this example, the sample table does not contain any foreign key; we just show how to drop the foreign key constraints by using a drop table statement.
+In this example, the sample table does not contain any foreign key; we show how to drop the foreign key constraints using a drop table statement.

 - Illustrate the end result of the above declaration by using the following snapshot.